scholarslab/scholarslab.github.io/collections/_people/emma-barrett.md

 roles:
 - LAMI Fellow, 2024
 ---
-Emma Barrett is a 2024 LAMI fellow.
+Emma Barrett was a 2024 LAMI fellow.